Permutative Preference Alignment from Listwise Ranking of Human Judgments: Permutative Preference Alignment

-In LLM alignment, the reward score $\mathbf{s}$ in Eq \ref{scores_eq} is the key component connecting the loss objective to model parameters $\theta$.
-However, there is a gap between using NDCG as an evaluation metric and a training objective, since the NDCG metric is non-differentiable with respect to reward scores $\mathbf{s}$, which prevents the utilization of gradient descent to optimize models.
+In LLM alignment, the reward scores $\mathbf{s}$ in \Cref{scores_eq} are key to connecting the loss to the model parameters $\theta$.
+However, there is a gap between using NDCG as an evaluation metric and as a training objective.
+Since NDCG is non-differentiable with respect to reward scores $\mathbf{s}$, gradient descent cannot be directly applied for optimization. ~\looseness=-1

 To overcome this limitation, surrogate losses \citep{ndcg_sur} have been developed.
 These losses approximate the NDCG value by converting its discrete and non-differentiable characteristics into a continuous and score-differentiable form, suitable for backpropagation.
-The original NDCG is computed by iterating over each list element's gain value and multiplying it by its corresponding position discount, a process known as the \emph{alignment between gains and discounts} (i.e., each gain is paired with its respective discount).
-Thus, surrogate losses can be interpreted in two parts: aligning gains and discounts to approximate the NDCG value, and ensuring these functions are differentiable with respect to the score to enable gradient descent optimization.
-We will leverage NeuralNDCG as such a surrogate loss \citep{neuralndcg}.
+The original NDCG is computed by iterating over each list element's gain value and multiplying it by its corresponding position discount, a process known as the \emph{pairing between gains and discounts}.
+Thus, surrogate losses can be interpreted in two parts: pairing gains and discounts to approximate the NDCG value, and ensuring these functions are differentiable to enable gradient descent optimization.
+We will leverage NeuralNDCG \citep{neuralndcg} as such a surrogate loss.